Mannion’s layup gives No. 14 Arizona 93-91 win vs Pepperdine

 ANAHEIM, Calif.
+(AP) — There aren’t many freshmen who have the confidence this early in the season to drive the length of the floor for the game-winning shot.
+Fortunately for Arizona, it has one in Nico Mannion.

-(AP) — Nico Mannion’s fast-break layup with 4 seconds remaining gave No. 14 Arizona a 93-91 victory over Pepperdine on Thursday night at the Wooden Legacy.
+Mannion went coast to coast and made a running layup that banked in high off the glass with 4 seconds remaining to lift the 14th-ranked Wildcats to a 93-91 victory over Pepperdine on Thursday night at the Wooden Legacy.

+“Before I pushed it I was looking up the floor to Josh (Green) or Dylan (Smith) on the wing,” said Mannion, who finished with 16 points and 11 rebounds.
+“Once I got down there I was thinking it was going to be a shot or a quick kick out.
+I kind of floated it up and it went in.”

 Colbey Ross’ off-balance jumper tied it at 91 before Mannion drove the floor for the winning basket.
 Ross’ heave from halfcourt went off the glass as time expired.

+One person who wasn’t surprised by Mannion’s aggressiveness was his coach, Sean Miller, who saw the 6-foot-3 point guard make those types of plays when he was recruiting him.

+“He’s made a lot of game-winners in his day.
+That’s who he is as a player,” Miller said.
+“He’s poised for a freshman.
+That was an old-school hook off the glass.”

-The game featured 24 ties and 13 lead changes as both teams shot 50 percent or better from the floor.
-Arizona was 18 of 25 in the second half.
+The game featured 24 ties and 13 lead changes as both teams shot 50 percent or better from the floor and combined for 24 3-pointers.

-Josh Green led the Wildcats (7-0) with 24 points, while Mannion, Dylan Smith and Zeke Ninaji scored 16 apiece.
-Ninaji added 11 rebounds and Mannion dished out 11 assists.
+Green led the Wildcats (7-0) with 24 points, while Zeke Ninaji had 16 points and 11 rebounds.
+Smith added 16 points.

 Kameron Edwards was Pepperdine’s leading scorer with 21 points.
 Skylar Chavez and Ross had 20 apiece.